 If a marked peak is active when the dialog is presented, you can remove the label from the waveform with the Remove button.
 If you select a label button or create a new label, the label is placed on the waveform at the time position where the mouse location was when the menu was opened with the Mark Peak button.

-Remove Peak - removes the label for a marked peak or all marked peaks.
-The Specific Peak option will remove the peak closest to the mouse on the active waveform.
+• Remove Peak - removes the label for a marked peak or all marked peaks.
+The waveform.